 Sleeping on your back is the second most common sleep style.
 This position relieves back pain because it keeps your spine straight; however, sleeping flat on your back puts a lot of pressure on your lower back and neck.
 An adjustable bed makes it easy for you to sleep at an incline, which relieves the pressure on your spine and keeps your airways open.

 Stomach sleeping is the least common of the sleep styles and it is very difficult to keep your neck, spine, and hips aligned in this position.
+In addition, stomach acid can disrupt sleep giving you acid reflux.
 If you sleep on your stomach, we don’t recommend buying an adjustable bed because elevating your head and feet while in this position puts strain on your spine.

 Combination sleepers change their positions throughout the night.
 No matter which positions you sleep in, you need a bed with good support to keep your spine straight and your weight evenly distributed.
 Adjustable bases give you the freedom to customize your bed to your unique sleep needs.

 Adjustable Bed Sleep Positions